Death toll in Northern California's huge Carr Fire rises to six

 Bosenko did not immediately provide additional information, saying more details needed to be confirmed with relatives.

-A firefighter, a dozer operator and three people preparing to evacuate a home were also killed in the blaze, which exploded over the weekend, growing from about 48,000 acres on Friday night to nearly double that on Sunday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
+A firefighter, a dozer operator and three people preparing to evacuate a home were also killed in the blaze, which exploded over the weekend, growing from about 48,000 acres on Friday night to double that on Sunday night, according to the California Department of Forestry and Fire Protection, or Cal Fire.

+Containment had improved from 5 percent to 17 percent by Sunday night, Cal Fire said, but with the fire widespread — charring almost 96,000 acres by Sunday night — that "'extreme' is not even the right adjective to use anymore," said Chris Anthony, a division chief with Cal Fire.

+"It is just an understatement, because the fire is so explosive now in California," Anthony said.

-The fire has destroyed more than 500 homes or other structures and threatened 5,000 more near the city of Redding, the seat of Shasta County and an urban center of about 91,000 people.
+The fire has destroyed 874 homes or other structures and threatens 5,000 more near the city of Redding, the seat of Shasta County and an urban center of about 91,000 people.
 Forty thousand residents have evacuated their homes.

+Sixteen people have been reported missing since the blaze broke out Monday afternoon northwest of Redding, Bosenko said.
+Authorities are still investigating seven of those cases, he said.

-The blaze broke out Monday afternoon northwest of Redding.
-A vehicle's mechanical failure is believed to have caused it, and years of drought and record heat waves fueled its staggering growth.
+A vehicle's mechanical failure is believed to have caused the fire, and years of drought and record heat waves fueled its staggering growth.

 Cal Fire Incident Commander Brett Gouvea told reporters Sunday that the fire was continuing to expand in remote, inaccessible areas, although it had not moved further into Redding.